 Our brains are wired to seek efficiency through “chunking,” which is the process of turning a sequence of actions into an automatic routine.
-When you first start a ten-step routine, your brain works overtime, often leading to “decision fatigue.”
-This is why many people quit after only three days.
+When you first dive into the self care definition psychology of habit building, trying a ten-step routine right away makes your brain work overtime, often leading to “decision fatigue”.

 Practical Examples of Skincare Stacks